 |Stress incontinence||Involuntary leakage of small amounts of urine with a rise in intra-abdominal pressure that occurs during coughing, sneezing, laughing, and physical activity||Often seen in women; causes include estrogen deficiency, weakness in pelvic floor musculature, urethral sphincter weakness, childbirth, and obesity.|

-|Functional incontinence||Individual with a functional urinary tract is unable or unwilling to get to the toilet to urinate||Often occurs in older adults; contributing factors include use of physical restraints, musculoskeletal dysfunction, unavailability of a urinal, visual impairment, impaired mobility, cognitive deficits, unfamiliarity of environment, and psychosocial difficulties.|
+|Functional incontinence||Having a functional urinary tract but unable or unwilling to get to the toilet to urinate||Often occurs in older adults; contributing factors include use of physical restraints, musculoskeletal dysfunction, unavailability of a urinal, visual impairment, impaired mobility, cognitive deficits, unfamiliarity of environment, and psychosocial difficulties.|

-|Overflow incontinence||Involuntary loss of urine secondary to over distension of the bladder; results in the leakage of small amounts of urine due to an outflow obstruction or a hypotonic bladder||Common causes include medications, neurological conditions such as diabetic neuropathy or spinal cord injury, prostate enlargement, detrusor weakness, or urethra stricture.|
+|Overflow incontinence||Involuntary loss of urine secondary to overdistension of the bladder; results in the leakage of small amounts of urine due to an outflow obstruction or a hypotonic bladder||Common causes include medications, neurological conditions such as diabetic neuropathy or spinal cord injury, prostate enlargement, detrusor weakness, or urethra stricture.|

-|Mixed incontinence||Combination of other types of urinary incontinence, typically urge and stress incontinence||Common in older adults|
+|Mixed incontinence||Combination of other types of urinary incontinence, typically urge and stress incontinence||Common in older adults.|

-OCCUPATIONAL THERAPY AND INCONTINENCE
+OCCUPATIONAL AND PHYSICAL THERAPY AND INCONTINENCE

-- Scheduled toileting (i.e., timed voiding): monitoring and then matching of the individual’s typical toileting schedule
+- Scheduled toileting (i.e., timed voiding): Monitoring and then matching of the individual’s typical toileting schedule

-- Habit retraining: identifying the individual’s natural voiding pattern and developing an individualized toileting schedule
+- Habit retraining: Identifying the individual’s natural voiding pattern and developing an individualized toileting schedule

-- Prompted voiding: establishing a routine in which a caregiver suggests voiding and provides assistance as needed
+- Prompted voiding: Establishing a routine in which a caregiver suggests voiding and provides assistance as needed

 Research indicates that the use of a toileting routine in combination with medication and education results in decreasing urinary incontinence.